Do you know someone who keeps on keeping on, no matter what life throws at them?

 Whether you are keen to develop your own or others’ resilience, the resources we’ve put together should hopefully be of great use.
 Ideally, there’s a little something that everyone can gain from in this post!

-Hope you enjoyed this article!
+Thank you for reading!
 We’re looking forward to hearing any thoughts or ideas about resilience you might have in the comments.

 - Ackerman, C. (2018).
 CBT’s Cognitive Restructuring (CR) For Tackling Cognitive Distortions.
 Retrieved from https://positivepsychology.com/cbt-cognitive-restructuring-cognitive-distortions/.